jpetanjek/Project-Refine/Docs/GameModeConfiguration.md

 Then following combinations will happen if `m_bRefineRandomFactionArrays` is `1`: `US`-`USSR`, `US`-`FIA`, `USSR`-`FIA`.

-But If `m_bRefineRandomFactionArrays` is '0', then only one combination is possible: `US`-`USSR`
+But If `m_bRefineRandomFactionArrays` is `0`, then only one combination is possible: `US`-`USSR`

-If `m_bRefineRandomFactionArrays` is `0`, then, even though game mode will select a random faction fr0m first and second array, the factions from first array will always occupy the first Main Base on the map.
+If `m_bRefineRandomFactionArrays` is `0`, then, even though game mode will select a random faction from first and second array, the factions from first array will always occupy the first Main Base on the map.
 We recommend to set `m_bRefineRandomFactionArrays` to `1` for better variety, although you can set it to `0` if you want a specific faction to always be at same main base.

 You can also override the values via config.json:
 ```